crim-ca/Service/README.rst

 This package uses Python version 2.x.x but should be compatible with Py3K.

+This package can be used in-place, by simply cloning this package in your source tree and refering to the proper package with the Python *import* statement.

 Python requirements are in file «requirements.txt» and can be installed with the following command::

     pip install -r requirements.pip

-This package can be used in-place, by simply cloning this package in your source tree and refer to the proper package with the Python *import* statement.
-In such a case, care should be taken to include the requirements into one's installation procedure. e.g. setup.py .
+Furthermore, care should be taken to include the requirements into one's installation procedure. e.g. setup.py .

-Alternatively one can simply use this package's installation procedure such as::
+Alternatively, one can simply use this package's installation procedure such as::

    pip install git+https://github.com/crim-ca/Service